The Lovely Bones by Alice Sebold

 © 2008 LouiseKirkpatrick

-In Between The Sheets is a collection of short stories by author Ian McEwan published in 1978.
-There are seven stories in the collection based around the theme of sex and realtionships.
+First Love, Last Rites is a collection of short stories by author Ian McEwan published in 1975.
+There are eight stories in the collection based around the themes of obsession, death, sex and youth.